Introduction to OCaml Programming

 f ()

-with (* `catch` keyword in Java; use pattern matching in handlers *)
+with (* `catch` is the analogous keyword in Java; use pattern matching in handlers *)

 Bad s -> Printf.printf "exception Bad raised with payload \"%s\" \n" s